morepurpose/textEditor/README.md

-# This is the text Editor by using C++ programming language, GUI Libraries, File I/O Library, Compression Libraries, Regular Expression Library.
+# This is the text Editor using the C++ programming language, GUI Libraries, File I/O Library, Compression Libraries, and Regular Expression Library.
+I run the C++ code on Qt Editor